Signed in as:

 Aimee has held leadership roles across food safety, quality assurance, and compliance, with hands‑on experience in FSMA, HACCP, supplier approval programs, sanitation, audits, and corrective action systems.
 She focuses on practical, workable food safety solutions that fit real‑world operations.
 Aimee holds a bachelor’s degree in food science from Cal Poly San Luis Obispo and is pursuing a Master of Food Safety at Michigan State University.

-Alexis Johnson serves as Director of Food Safety and Quality Assurance for Taylor Farms with ten years of experience in the food manufacturing industry.
+Alexis Johnson serves as Director of Food Safety and Quality Assurance for Taylor Farms, with ten years of experience in the food manufacturing industry.
 She earned her Bachelor of Science in Food and Nutritional Sciences from California State University, Fresno.
 Alexis is passionate about developing strong teams, strengthening food safety culture, and creating strong partnerships between QA, operations, and sanitation to support consistent and sustainable results.

 Greg Komar, Technical Director, CA Leafy Greens Marketing Agreement